vanzasetia/personal-website/src/blogs/word-choice-indonesian-english.md

 In English, "free" has two meanings: zero price and free as in freedom.
 The Indonesian language has "gratis" for zero price and "bebas" for free as in freedom.
 Indonesian has a unique term for each meaning of "free."
 One more point for the Indonesian language!

-I adopt Richard Stallman's idea of using "free" in the sense of freedom and "gratis" when referring to zero price.
+I occasionally adopt Richard Stallman's idea of using "free" in the sense of freedom and "gratis" when referring to zero price.

 ## "Pendapatan pasif" and "passive income"